iankitdev/neogcamp-banana-speak/README.md

-# Phineas & Ferb Fun Translation App
+# Minion Speak Translation App

-Its a fun English to Phineas & Ferb Latin translation website built with HTML5, CSS3 and vanillaJS.
+Its a fun English to Banana/Minion language translation website built with HTML5, CSS3 and vanillaJS.

 ## Technologies used :